avantus-tech/pyproject-runner/README.md

 #### `pre` and `post`

 These keys can be used with or instead of `cmd` to invoke one or more tasks along with or instead of `cmd`.
-The value of each is an *array* of task names that will be sequentially executed in order stopping after all are complete or when a task fails.
+The value of each is an *array* of tasks, with optional arguments.
+Each task must be a string or an *array* of strings, similar to `cmd`, but the command is limited to tasks defined in the *pyproject.toml* file and to scripts installed in the virtual environment.
+Tasks will be executed sequentially until all are complete or a task fails.
 All other keys below, except `help`, are only used with `cmd`, if it is given. `pre` lists tasks that will run before `cmd`, and `post` lists tasks that will run afterward.

 ```toml
 [tool.pyproject-runner.tasks]